danieldickison/transmission-site/collaborate.markdown

 - you are Bay Area venue who might want to exhibit these objects
 - you are a possible funder (individual or organizational) who would like to support this project and get trans artists paid

-## Donation Information

-* Giving a multiple of $1500 would sponsor a full quilt
-* Donating a multiple of $150 would sponsor a one artist’s contribution to a quilt

-With support from our 501c3 fiscal sponsor Kala Institute, we are able to accept tax-deductible donations including corporate matches.

-We also take direct donations through venmo/zelle/paypal/etc.
-Please contact [transmissionsquilts@gmail.com](mailto:transmissionsquilts@gmail.com) if you have ideas about how to financially support this project.